akusleika/Elevens-Lab/README.md

 - Activity 3: Shuffler class, which has methods to shuffle the deck.
 - Activity 4: Implementation of the shuffle method in the Deck class.
 - Activity 7: ElevensBoard class.
+- Activity 9: Methods for checking if a selcetion is legal added to ElevensBoard.